Three weeks ago I had my first cup of coffee in 10 years!

 I’m not proposing that you give up your coffee entirely, but in this article I want to share the guidance from Kevin Geary, founder of the Reboooted Body, a unique platform that helps people ‘eat, move and live’, with a big focus on the psychology of eating, ie, the reasons we eat and do things that we know are not good for us, but still do them anyway.

-Have you paid attention to your coffee intake recently?
+Have you paid attention to your coffee drinking statistics?

 Has it crept up from one in the morning to get you going, to 2, 3 or even 4 throughout the day?

 Kevin outlines three signs to look out for to indicate whether it’s time to take a 30 day coffee ‘break’:

 - Feeling like you need caffeine in the afternoon.
 If you notice that energy levels are dipping consistently in the afternoon and the first thing that comes to your mind is caffeine, it’s time to take a break.
 Getting on a caffeine roller coaster can lead to adrenal issues and severe dependence.
 Take a 30 day break.

 - Feeling no physical effect from caffeine consumption.
 When you take a drug and don’t feel any type of effect, it’s a good sign that you’ve overdone it.
 You want to enjoy your coffee in the morning—you don’t want it to be a crutch.
 Take a 30 day break.

 - Experiencing symptoms of adrenal fatigue or low thyroid function.
 Do you experience cold hands and feet?
 Low body temperature?
 Constant tiredness?
 Poor sleep?
 Weight gain?
 Inability to handle stress?
 Moderate to severe cravings for salty or sugary foods?
 A weakened immune system?
 These are all signs that your body needs as much rest and as little stress as possible.
 That means no drugs, especially stimulants.
 Take a 30 day break.